TheRealToxicDev/ChronoServe/CONTRIBUTING.md

-# Contributing to ChronoServe
+# Contributing to SysManix

 We love your input!
-We want to make contributing to ChronoServe as easy and transparent as possible.
+We want to make contributing to SysManix as easy and transparent as possible.

 ## Development Process